Amazon Storefronts empower brands big and small to stand out in a competitive marketplace.

 Why Did Amazon Create Them?

 The big one is competition.
-While not exactly the same thing, Storefronts serve as a counterweight to Ebay, Shopify and other platforms that are more small business friendly and already offer these tools.
+While not exactly the same thing, Stores serve as a counterweight to Ebay, Shopify and other platforms that are more small business friendly and already offer these tools.

-This is why (I believe) that Amazon has really begun to develop not just more tools for brands, but for sellers as well.
-At some point they realized that their 3rd party sellers are the future and that not only are they just sellers, but also customers.
+This is why (I believe) Amazon has begun to develop not just more tools for brands, but for sellers as well.
+At some point they realized that their 3rd party sellers are the future and that not only are they just sellers, but customers too.